kubeops/pgoutbox/README.md

 * max_replication_slots >= 1

 The publication & slot created automatically when the service starts (for all tables and all actions).
-You can delete the default publication and create your own (name: _wal-listener_) with the necessary filtering conditions, and then the filtering will occur at the database level and not at the application level.
+You can delete the default publication and create your own (name: _pgoutbox_) with the necessary filtering conditions, and then the filtering will occur at the database level and not at the application level.

 https://www.postgresql.org/docs/current/sql-createpublication.html